 Approval by Driver Wellness & Safety and/or the Medical Advisory Board is required if you have any of the conditions listed below.
 If you have a listed condition and you are applying for a learner's permit, you must have approval prior to the issuance of the permit.
 If your driver's license has been revoked and you have asked to have it reinstated, you may be referred by the MVA for review by Driver Wellness and Safety and/or the Medical Advisory Board.

-- Disorder which prevents a corrected minimum visual acuity of 20/70 in each eye and a field of vision of at least 110 degrees;
+11) An eye problem which prevents a corrected minimum visual acuity of 20/70 in at least one eye or binocular field of vision of at least 110 degrees;

 For a variety of other reasons, your name also may be given to the MVA for possible referral to the Board, by any of the following: